mcfletch/2daypython/guessinggame.rst

 .. note::

-    If you are using Python 3 `raw_input` has been renamed to `input`.
+    If you are using Python 3.x you need to use :py:func:`py3:input` instead of :py:func:`raw_input`.

-We need to break down our pseudo-code for this step:
+So we need to break down our pseudo-code for this step:

 .. code-block:: python